rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.callstack"></a>
 ## *callstack [<sup>property</sup>](#head.Properties)*

-Provides access to the provides callstack associated with the given thread.
+Provides access to the thread callstack.

 > This property is **read-only**.